Archetypum/theSuffocater/CONTRIBUTING.md

 **To create and send pull request, please, follow next steps**

-To create a pull request in GitHub:
+To create a pull request on GitHub:

 - Fork the repository you want to contribute to
 - Make your changes in a new branch